 So next time you’re looking in your pantry for store-bought pancake mix, I hope you remember to have this recipe saved!
 No need to run to your local grocer and buy some shake and pour.
 Everything you need is thankfully probably already in your pantry.
 Take scroll through the tips below, or simply click the ‘jump to recipe’ button to look at how easy and simple it is to make a classic pancake.

 Grab the following items out of your pantry: flour, sugar, salt, baking powder.
 Open your refrigerator door and pull out one single egg and your carton of milk.
 Get a big mixing bowl out of your cabinet, and a whisk or a large fork.
-Let’s get started.
+Let’s get started!
 This will take 5 minutes, tops.